 - Serum ODACITE Sensitive + Redness/Rosacea – I combine one or two drops of each serum with the CV Skin Labs Calming Moisture.
 A deeply soothing combination of Apricot Palmarosa and Camelina Chamomile Serum Concentrates is particularly recommended for fragile capillaries, redness-prone skin, and sensitivity.
 The two serum concentrates help to moisturize deep into the skin.

-- Moisturize – CV Skin Labs Calming Moisture – An antioxidant-rich moisturizer calms redness and deeply hydrates while repairing chronically dry and flushed skin to a healthy glow.
+- Moisturize – CV Skin Labs Calming Moisture – An antioxidant-rich moisturizer calms facial redness and deeply hydrates while repairing chronically dry and flushed skin to a healthy glow.
 Designed for all sensitive skin types, making it ideal for soothing skin irritated from microdermabrasion, laser treatments, retinol use, chemical peels, excess sun exposure or chemotherapy.

 - Optional – Just before I go to bed, if I'm having a particularly bad skin day with dryness or flaking skin, I will use Pai Skincare's The Light Fantastic oil to moisturize and heal while I sleep.

 These are the best products to help Rosacea Symptoms in my experience.
 They are made with clean ingredients and score well on EWG Skin Deep app.

 Dermatology is not the only route for managing symptoms of rosacea.
 Here are some alternative routes I've taken to improve the appearance of my skin.

 - Flare-ups can occur after drinking coffee, alcohol, or spicy foods.
 Instead of eating these, try following an anti-inflammatory diet for a month to see if it results in fewer occurrences.